 As our world is changing more rapidly than ever before and many parents are looking to non-traditional schools to prepare their children for the future.
 Parents, Jeff and Laura Sanderfer, were so convinced of the need for a non-traditional school that inspires children to find their unique callings that they founded the first Acton Academy in Austin, TX in 2009.
 Nine years later, Acton has grown into a worldwide community of over 1,000 learners in more than ninety locations across eight countries, and it’s growing every week.
-A new Acton Academy, serving children ages 6-10, plans to open this Fall in the Seattle area.
+A new Acton Academy, serving children starting at ages 4, is now open in the Seattle area.
 The non-traditional approach followed by Acton delivers far more than an education.
 It delivers lifelong learners equipped with a growth mindset that leads them to know who they are and the unique calling for their life.

 In this Ted Talk, acton founder, Jeff Sandefer, shares his thoughts about the need for non-traditional schools.

 When you step into an Acton learning enviroment you may wonder if you’ve stepped into a mythical world where students are heroes, learning is a quest and adults are guides for the journey.
 Here are a few of the non-traditional ideas you will encounter at an Acton school.

 The hero’s journey revolves around encouraging each learner to view life as a journey leading them to discover their unique calling.
 Along this journey they find their strengths and gifts through trial and error, successes and failures.
 At times, the journey will bring frustration for the learner as they struggle to move forward.
 Rather than rescue a child from these struggles, Acton’s non-traditional approach uses these times as opportunities for learners to build strength and character.
 Both of which will be necessary to continue the journey and find their calling.
 A calling that will change the world.